New Home Warranties for Buyers and Homeowners in Alberta

 *New Home Warranty policies are underwritten by The Travelers Insurance Company of Canada.
 We do not offer New Home Warranty coverage in Québec.
 Warranty coverage is currently only offered in Alberta, British Columbia and Saskatchewan.

 Is your new home covered under a warranty?

 A Travelers Canada New Home Warranty is only available for new homes built by a Travelers Canada approved builder.
 This includes homes ranging from custom-built single-famliy homes to a high-rise condo unit.
 It does not include partially renovated homes.
 Homes that are being substantially renovated (more than 75 percent of the home being new) also require warranty coverage under the Homeowners Protection Act and Regulations and may be covered.

-For your home to be eligible for coverage, the builder must register with the New Home Buyer Protection Office for homes in Alberta and with Travelers Canada for home warranty insurance coverage.
+For your home to be eligible for home warranty insurance coverage, the builder must register with the New Home Buyer Protection Office for homes in Alberta and with Travelers Canada.
 We select builders based on their track record, technical expertise, financial capacity and after-sales customer service.
 Only builders that meet our stringent underwriting criteria are approved.

 The journey to buying your home

 Before taking possession of your new home, arrange a preoccupancy walkthrough with your builder.
 This is an opportunity to identify any construction deficiencies that need correcting before you move in.
 During this meeting, the builder will present you with a Warranty Commencement Date Certificate to sign.
 This certificate lets Travelers know the date to begin your new home warranty coverage.

 The New Homebuyer Protection Act ensures that all new homes have a minimum level of protection against defects.
 The insurance contract must stipulate the following coverages.

 1-Year Material & Labour Warranty